-Property Input Value Default commit_frequency=number_of operations Specifies a maximum number of operations after which Post issues a commit.
+Property Input Value Default commit_frequency =number_of operations Specifies a maximum number of operations after which Post issues a commit.
 Can be any integer greater than 1.
 Can be used to divide a large transaction into two or more smaller ones, each containing, at most, the specified number_of_operations .
 This option can work around resource limits that affect large transactions, such as the number of row locks permitted per transaction.
+NOTE: The "commit_frequency" property is supported only for the JMS target.
 50000 max_active_statements=number_of cursors Specifies the number of concurrent active SQL statements that Post can process to a target database in one session.
 Can be any integer up to, and including, the maximum number of active statements permitted by the database or client driver.
 It is only used by Post when the SP_OPX_SQL_CACHE_DISABLE parameter is set to 0 (enabled).
-16 target r.mydb queue q1 set resources commit\frequency=10000 target r.mydb queue q1 set resources max\active\statements=10 target r.mydb show resources for teradata rule | filter category
+16 target r.mydb queue q1 set resources commit\frequency=10000 target r.mydb queue q1 set resources max\active\statements=10 rule | filter category